aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

         endpoint
     -   `integration_type`: `autoscaler`
-    -   `source_project`: the name of a project your autoscaler endpoint is created for
+    -   `source_project`: the name of a project your autoscaler endpoint is created for.
-    -   `source_service`: the name of a service for which you want to enable autoscaler
+    -   `source_service`: the name of a service to enable autoscaler for.

     ```bash
     curl --request POST \